argoproj/argo-rollouts/docs/best-practices.md

         path: /*
 ```

-The above technique has the a benefit in that it would not incur additional cost of allocating
-additional load balancers.
+The advantage of the above technique is that it does not incur the additional cost of allocating additional load balancers.